Shenzhen Robotaxi Tour: How to Ride Pony.ai as a Foreign Tourist (2026 Complete Guide)

 How does Shenzhen's robotaxi compare to Waymo in San Francisco?

-Shenzhen's Pony.ai has 3,000+ vehicles vs Waymo's ~700, costs about 8× less per kilometer, and is surrounded by other futuristic experiences (drone delivery, DJI, humanoid robots) in the same 15-minute walking radius.
+Shenzhen's Pony.ai operates 1,400+ Gen-7 vehicles across China (3,000 fleet target by end-2026) vs Waymo's ~700 in SF, costs about 8× less per kilometer, and is surrounded by other futuristic experiences (drone delivery, DJI, humanoid robots) in the same 15-minute walking radius.
 Waymo is easier for tourists to book directly, with no SIM card friction.

 Can I book a robotaxi from Shenzhen Airport to my hotel?